 Purple Columbine Flower Meaning

 Celebrates the success and accomplishments of the recipient.
-The color of royalty and wealth, purple adds luxury to any floral arrangement.
+Purple is the color of royalty and wealth and adds luxury to any floral arrangement.

 Red Columbine Flower Meaning

 Primarily associated with romantic love, red flowers can also indicate intense emotion, strength, and encouragement.

 White Columbine Flower Meaning

 As elegant as they are peaceful, white flowers are commonly given to soothe grief and to celebrate anniversaries.
 White is the best color for flowers when you’re not trying to send a specific message either.

 Yellow Columbine Flower Meaning